Meet the POTC Team!

 Debbie Sorensen, PhD, Co-host

 Debbie is a psychologist in private practice in Denver, Colorado with a bachelor’s degree in Psychology and Anthropology from the University of Colorado, Boulder, and a Ph.D. in Psychology from Harvard University.
 She is co-author, along with Diana Hill, of ACT Daily Journal: Get Unstuck and Live Fully with Acceptance and Commitment Therapy.
-She loves living in Colorado, her home state, her husband, two daughters, and dog.
-When she’s not busy working or podcasting, she enjoys reading fiction, cooking, travel, and getting outdoors in the beautiful Rocky Mountains!
+She loves living in Colorado, her home state, with her husband, two daughters, and dog.
+When she’s not busy working or podcasting, she enjoys reading fiction, cooking, traveling, and getting outdoors in the beautiful Rocky Mountains!
 You can read Debbie’s blog and find out about upcoming presentations and training events at her webpage, drdebbiesorensen.com.